MrRobinOfficial/Guide-UnrealEngine/README.md

 > **Warning**
 > If something else is referencing `ActorPtr`, the pointer will not be destroyed via garbage collection (unless if it's a weak pointer).

-After Unreal Engine (5.0) version, is now recommending to use `TObjectPtr` instead of `*` to mark raw pointers. `TObjectPtr` contains some optimization for the editor.
+After Unreal Engine (5.0) version, is now recommending to use `TObjectPtr` instead of `*` to mark raw pointers. `TObjectPtr` class contains some optimization for the editor.

 Here is the updated code: